bitcoinvsalts/react-native-firebase-starter/README.md

  - [MobX](https://mobxjs.github.io/mobx/)
  - [Firebase](https://firebase.google.com/)

-I would really appricate any suggestions, feedback, PRs and Issues.
+I would really appreciate any suggestions, feedback, PRs and Issues.

 ## How to create your own copy of this app?
 ### Prerequisites